julwrites/julwrites.github.io/src/content/blog/2025_01_13_Leaderships renewal problem.md

 ---
-title: Leadership's renewal problem
+title: "Leadership's renewal problem"
-date: 2025-01-13T15:04:04.000Z
+date: ""
 draft: true
-description: The renewal of leaders has been a particular interest of mine in recent years.
+description: "The renewal of leaders has been a particular interest of mine in recent years."
 ---

 The renewal of leaders has been a particular interest of mine in recent years.
 I would like to say it is because I matured, but it is probably more motivated by having observed and participated in organizations where incumbent leaders fail to successfully replace themselves.